Royal College of Anaesthetists

 The Royal College of Anaesthetists (RCoA) is the professional body responsible for the specialty of anaesthesia throughout the United Kingdom.
 It sets standards in anaesthesia, critical care, pain management, and for the training of anaesthetists, physicians' assistants (anaesthesia), and practising critical care physicians.
-It also holds examinations for anaesthetists in training, publishes the British Journal of Anaesthesia, and informs and educates the public about anaesthesia.
-Its headquarters is in Churchill House, London.
+It also holds examinations for anaesthetists in training, and informs and educates the public about anaesthesia.
+Its headquarters are in Churchill House, London.

 Role

-The College’s activities are varied, but include the setting of standards of clinical care, establishing the standards for the training of anaesthetists and those practising critical care and acute and chronic pain management, setting and running examinations, and the continued medical education of all practising anaesthetists.
+The College's activities are varied, but include the setting of standards of clinical care, establishing the standards for the training of anaesthetists and those practising critical care and acute and chronic pain management, setting and running examinations, and the continued medical education of all practising anaesthetists.

 Publications

 The College publishes guidance for its members and the GPAS standards.
-The College produces the Bulletin magazine a quarterly member magazine.
+The College produces the Bulletin magazine, a quarterly member magazine.

 History

 The Royal College of Anaesthetists was awarded its royal charter in 1992, making it one of the youngest Royal Colleges of medicine.
 Prior to this time, it had existed as the College of Anaesthetists since 1988, when it split from the Royal College of Surgeons of England.
 Prior to 1988, it was known as the Faculty of Anaesthetists of the Royal College of Surgeons of England, which was formed in 1948.
 The roots of the college can be traced back to the Association of Anaesthetists of Great Britain and Ireland (AAGBI), which was set up in 1932 by Henry Featherstone and others, and continues today.
 The AAGBI derived from the Section of Anaesthetics of the Royal Society of Medicine because that was not allowed to engage in 'political' or 'trade union' activities nor as an examining body.